Skip to content

 imageName: ghcr.io/cloudnative-pg/postgresql:15.4

-Note that the Kubernetes object type/kind is Cluster, which is a Custom resource type implemented by the Operator.
+You should notice that the type/kind of the Kubernetes object is Cluster, which is a custom resource type implemented by the CloudNativePG Operator.
 Also should note that we are using a specialized API version: postgresql.cnpg.io/v1 which is the extended Kubernetes API implemented by CloudNativePG.
 The number of nodes in the cluster will be 2: One Primary DB node and one secondary DB node.

 NB!
 Not everything is automated by default, some behaviours must be specifically enabled when the cluster is created and some activities might still be still kept manual if there is some risk involved.